-- 6.4 Members of Afghan National Security Forces (ANSF) - 6.4.1 For information up to 31 August 2021, see section 5.4 of the Country Policy and Information Note on Afghanistan: Fear of the Taliban v1.0. - 6.4.2 In the weeks following the Taliban takeover there were reports of threats and executions of former police and army officials, noted BBC News on 31 August 2021129.
-In one example, the BBC noted 'Several sources confirmed that Taliban fighters last week executed two senior police officials - Haji Mullah Achakzai, the security director of Badghis province, and Ghulam Sakhi Akbari, security director of Farah province.'130 - 6.4.3 Human Rights Watch (HRW) reported that, despite a general amnesty, more than 100 members of the former security services have been killed or disappeared in 4 provinces between 15 August and 31 October 2021131. - 6.4.4 In its report dated 30 November 2021, HRW documented the arrest and enforced disappearance of 47 former members of the Afghan National Security Forces (ANSF), including Afghan Police, Army, and members of the National Directorate of Security, who had either surrendered or been apprehended by the Taliban between 15 August and 31 October 2021.
-Though the report focused on Ghazni, Helmand, Kandahar, and Kunduz provinces, there were more such cases in Khost, Paktia, Paktika, and other cities, according to the report132.
+- 6.4 Members of Afghan National Security Forces (ANSF) - 6.4.1 For information up to 31 August 2021, see section 5.4 of the Country Policy and Information Note on Afghanistan: Fear of the Taliban v1.0. - 6.4.2 In the weeks following the Taliban takeover there were reports of threats and executions of former police and army officials, noted BBC News on 31 August 2021155.
+In one example, the BBC noted 'Several sources confirmed that Taliban fighters last week executed two senior police officials - Haji Mullah Achakzai, the security director of Badghis province, and Ghulam Sakhi Akbari, security director of Farah province.'156 - Human Rights Watch (HRW) reported that, despite a general amnesty, more 6.4.3 than 100 members of the former security services have been killed or disappeared in 4 provinces between 15 August and 31 October 2021157. - 6.4.4 In its report dated 30 November 2021, HRW documented the arrest and enforced disappearance of 47 former members of the Afghan National Security Forces (ANSF), including Afghan Police, Army, and members of the National Directorate of Security, who had either surrendered or been apprehended by the Taliban between 15 August and 31 October 2021.
+Though the report focused on Ghazni, Helmand, Kandahar, and Kunduz provinces, there were more such cases in Khost, Paktia, Paktika, and other cities, according to the report158. - HRW indicated that the Taliban used intelligence and access to government 6.4.5 records to identify former ANSF members.
+Furthermore, the Taliban directed former ANSF to register with them to receive notification guaranteeing their safety.
+According to HRW, persons have been detained, executed or forcibly disappeared within days of their registration.
+The report also noted that the Taliban undertook house to house searches or night raids looking for former ANSF members '... often threatening and abusing family members to reveal the whereabouts of those in hiding.'159 - 6.4.6 Referring to Afghan military pilots who had fled to Uzbekistan and, according to one pilot, feared returning to Afghanistan for fear of reprisals by the Taliban, Reuters reported on 3 September 2021 that the Taliban said there would be no reprisal killings and that they '... will be inviting former military personnel, including pilots, to join their new security forces.'160 - Citing various sources, a joint report by Amnesty International (AI), 6.4.7 International Federation for Human Rights (FIDH) and the World Organisation against Torture (OMCT) said, 'In an attack on 4 September [2021], the Taliban were accused of killing Banu Negar, a former woman police officer, in front of her children.
+She was eight months pregnant at the

-127 DIS, 'Afghanistan: Recent events' (page 27), December 2021 128 DIS, 'Afghanistan: Recent events' (page 26), December 2021 129 BBC News, 'Amid violent reprisals, Afghans fear the Taliban's "amnesty"...', 31 August 2021 130 BBC News, 'Amid violent reprisals, Afghans fear the Taliban's "amnesty"...', 31 August 2021

-131 HRW, 'Executions and Enforced Disappearances in Afghanistan...', 30 November 2021
+155 BBC News, 'Amid violent reprisals, Afghans fear the Taliban's "amnesty"...', 31 August 2021 156 BBC News, 'Amid violent reprisals, Afghans fear the Taliban's "amnesty"...', 31 August 2021 157 HRW, 'Executions and Enforced Disappearances in Afghanistan...', 30 November 2021 158 HRW (Feedball of the Control of the Con